mczoomr/InventorySpreadsheet/README.md

 ### Step 4: Deploy Web App
 1. In the Google Apps Script project, select "Publish" -> "Deploy as web app..."
 1. Choose a version and select "Deploy."

+## Contributing

+Contributions are welcome!
+Please open an issue or pull request for any changes or improvements you'd like to make.

+## License

+This project is licensed under the [MIT License](LICENSE).